MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/authentication.md

 ### Get an access token for a user principal using the Azure CLI

 The following steps return an access token for the user principal making the request.
-Make sure the user principal has access to the Azure Data Explorer resource you plan to access.
+Make sure the user principal has access to the resource you plan to access.
 For more information, see [role-based access control](../../management/access-control/role-based-access-control.md).

 1. Sign in to the Azure CLI.